 Weight changes are quite common after a brain injury.
-While some people can lose too much weight due to damage in their brain, others might accidentally gain too much weight.
+While some people can lose too much weight due to damage in their brain, others might experience weight gain after brain injury.

 You’re about to learn the causes of excessive weight gain after brain injury and what you can do to counter it.